By Interior Designer Tracy Svendsen | Published June 13, 2017 | Updated December 19, 2023 |

 Herbs are classed as either being woody (rosemary and thyme) or soft (basil, coriander and parsley).
 Woody herbs are generally cooked alongside whatever they’re intended to flavor and often are removed before serving.
 Soft herbs can be eaten raw in salads as well as stirred into cooked food.
 They also provide an added health benefit.
 Fresh herbs like rosemary, thyme, and basil are rich in vitamins and antioxidants and can even fight inflammation and help prevent cancer.
 Boost flavor and your health by adding fresh herbs to food.

 Here’s a round-up of my favorite uses for culinary herbs.

 1. Add a Punch to Salads

 Ways to Use Herbs: Herbs add a fresh note to greens, and for those of you who love salad, it’s time to kick it up a notch and add lots of herbs to the mix.
-The perfect herbs to use are cilantro, tarragon, mint, dill and parsley as they are lighter and more tender than some of the woodier herbs.
+The perfect herbs are cilantro, tarragon, mint, dill, and parsley, which are lighter and more tender than some woodier herbs.

 Spring Cobb Salad

 This salad has a delightful combination of spinach, chard, kale, and mizuna.
 Added to the greens are asparagus, radishes, chives, crumbly goat cheese, sunflower seeds for crunch, creamy avocado, hard-boiled egg, and crispy prosciutto.
 A fresh herb vinaigrette graces the top of this gorgeous salad.
 View the complete recipe: The Modern Proper